tedivm/secretcli/README.md

 ## Datastore Format

+`secretcli` stores data as a JSON Object in an attempt to be as interoperable as possible.
+Each `key` passed to `secretcli` is represented by a `key` in the JSON Object.

-`secretcli` stores data as a json object.
-It uses the `SecretString` field in the AWS Secrets Manager- saving it as a string allows the database to be viewed in the AWS Console.
+When storing in AWS Secret Manager `secretcli` uses the `SecretString` field in the AWS Secrets Manager.
+This allows the database to be viewed in the AWS Console both as a raw string and using the Key/Value table.